Rathraiser12/ASL_Mnist_handsign/README.md

 This project trains a CNN using TensorFlow and Keras to classify ASL hand signs from the Sign Language MNIST dataset (28×28 grayscale images).
 I achieved an F1 score of 0.99 on this dataset.

 The model uses 3 convolution blocks, with batch norm, L2 regularization, dropout and tanh activation function.
+I also use cuda to train locally on my gpu.

 **Setbacks:**
 Real-world images (e.g., from a webcam) differ significantly from MNIST data—they're higher resolution, have complex backgrounds, and may include unwanted elements (like faces), which leads to poor real-time predictions despite the model's high performance on MNIST.